raul23/organize-ebooks/README.rst

   - Solution manuals
   - Obscure and/or non-english books
   - Very old books without any ISBN
-  - A book with an invalid ISBN from the get go: only found one such book so far (a French book about analysis)
+  - A book with an invalid ISBN from the get go: only found two such books so far (French math books)
   - Books with an invalid ISBN because when converting them to text for extracting their ISBNs, an extra number was added to the ISBN (and not at the end but in the middle of it) which made it invalid